MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-Chemicals linked to cancer can be found in food, water, and many other everyday items.
-Yet, no category of consumer items is subject to less government direction than cosmetics and other personal products, including Eyeshadow.
-Though most of the contaminants and chemicals in cosmetics almost certainly pose very little risk, subjection to a few is linked to major health conditions, such as cancer.
+Contaminants and chemicals linked to cancer can be found in food and various other ordinary products.
+But, no sector of consumer products is accountable to less government direction than cosmetics, including Eyeshadow.
+While most of the chemicals in cosmetics and personal care products almost certainly pose minimal risk, exposure to some has been linked to substantial health concerns, such as cancer.